-Fundamental Analysis is a powerful tool for investors, as it provides them with the ability to assess the intrinsic value of an asset and identify potentially profitable investments.
-It involves looking at the economic.
+Fundamental Analysis is an indispensable asset to investors, providing them with the ability to assess an asset’s intrinsic value and identify potentially lucrative investments.
+It involves investigating its economic ramifications.

 1) Fundamental Analysis Steps